What a place for kids to grow up! Malta - a beautiful, historical island, set in the Mediterranean sea. You couldn’t ask for a better childhood!

 We cadets were invited to go on board HMS Hermes, too.
 We girls must have looked older than our years (we were all still schoolkids at this point) as we were invited to join the sailors in the Mess bar (drinking club) but sadly, we had to decline that invitation.

 I also got to fly with the RAF.
 I went on board a real, working Nimrod aeroplane - nickname 'The Mighty Hunter'.
-I forget its registration number but if and when I find my Logbook, it'll be on there and I'll update this site with further details.
+I forget its registration number but if and when I find my Logbook, it'll be on there and I'll then be able to update this site with further details.

 On turning for home, dinner was served; my colleagues (two other cadets) had felt rough on the way out and had not enjoyed the flight thus far like I had.
 However, they were perking up now and devoured the steak and chips offered.
 I, by this time, was feeling a little rough, so I declined dinner, instead opting to sit quietly and just enjoy the flight as much as I could.
 Wonderful memories!